SherryRong/detect/README.md

 pip install -r requirements.txt
 ```

-**create a folder 'yolo', including a folder 'images', a folder 'lables' and a yaml file 'A.yaml'.**
+**3. Create a folder 'yolo', including a folder 'images', a folder 'lables' and a yaml file 'A.yaml'.**

-**collecte several images of the object you want to detect and put them into 'images' folder.**
+** collecte several images of the object you want to detect and put them into 'images' folder.**

-**download labelimg. labelimg is a tool to help you lable collected images.** https://github.com/tzutalin/labelImg
+**4. Download labelimg.
+Labelimg is a tool to help you lable collected images.** https://github.com/tzutalin/labelImg

 (**you can also use Roboflow to lable.** https://roboflow.com/?ref=ultralytics)

-**after unzip labelimg folder, delete 'labelImg-master\data\predefined_classes.txt'.
+**After unzipping labelimg folder, delete 'labelImg-master\data\predefined_classes.txt'.
 Otherwise there will be some strange classifications.**

 ```
 activate yolo